r-hub/blog/content/post/2022-02-21-code-style/index.md

 Coding style has an universal goal: making your code easier to understand and maintain, for you later and for your code collaborator.
 Having a team/company style guide is common practice.
 Major Tech Companies have style guides, e.g. [Google](https://google.github.io/styleguide/)[^1].

-However there is no "right" coding style as the "correct" choice depends on personal preferences, and the[constraints at hand](https://www.heltweg.org/posts/who-wrote-this-shit/).
+However there is no "right" coding style as the "correct" choice depends on personal preferences, and the [constraints at hand](https://www.heltweg.org/posts/who-wrote-this-shit/).

 ## Resources